Velocidex/velociraptor-web/content/docs/getting-started/stand_alone.md

   certificates.

-  - Note that in this mode, the clients will pin the server's self signed certificate, and refuse to talk with a server.
-(This is actually more secure than standard PKI because even a compromized public CA can not signs for the server).
+  - Note that in this mode, the clients will pin the server's self signed certificate, and refuse to talk with a server that is signed via a public CA. (This is actually more secure than standard PKI because even a compromised public CA can not signs for the server).

-* GUI Communication is authenticated with basic Auth.
+* GUI Communications are authenticated with basic Auth.
 * GUI will bind to localhost only on port 8889 (i.e. https://localhost:8889/)

 Selecting "Self Signed SSL" proceeds to ask the following questions: